theotchlx/deepthought/README.md

 > Time is an illusion.
 Lunchtime doubly so.
 > - Douglas Adams, The Hitchhiker's Guide to the Galaxy

 Configuring a Ceph cluster is complex.
 You may use this section as a overview of how to install the Rook operator and Ceph cluster on Talos using Helm, but the Ceph cluster configuration will heavily depend on your hardware and requirements.
+you could also skip this section if you don't need a Ceph cluster.

 ### Rook operator installation